 If you had asked me a year ago where Honduras was, I would have had a hard time pointing it out on a map without the country in red bold letters.
 Honduras is only a two hour plane trip from Dallas, but it was a world away in my mind.
 My lack of knowledge of Latin America was vast.
 Despite Honduras’ close proximity to the wealth of the United States, Honduras is the second poorest country in the Western Hemisphere, behind only Haiti.

 What a difference a year can make!
 I’m so grateful to God and the people He put in my path to open my eyes to Honduras, its people and its beauty.
 As I listened to the stories about the orphans and vulnerable children in Honduras, I found my heart falling out of my chest for this country.
 However, I still had reservations.
-We researched many of the cities of Honduras and dismissed the most needy area, La Moskitia, as being too remote for my family to relocate.
+We researched many of the cities of Honduras and dismissed the most needy area, La Mosquitia, as being too remote for my family to relocate.

 Our trip further unveiled the underbelly of Honduras that is only visible in person.
 It is tough to imagine living with so little after being spoiled by our American lifestyle.
 Yet, there was an overwhelming feeling of peace and comfort in doing it.
 There was a sense of peace that this was where we would make our home.
 We lived out of our backpacks for a week and found out we did not really need much more than that with God’s guidance.
 I’m sure I learned this lesson much earlier in my life and somehow forgot it in the midst of chasing the American Dream.
-Although our family looks very different than the people of Puerto Lempira, we hope to form deep relationships when we relocate.
+Although our family looks very different than the people of Puerto Lempira, we have formed deep relationships.
 The people have great needs such as clean water, health care, gospel materials, education, and many more issues.
 Our desire is to serve the people of Puerto Lempira long-term just as we want to love the Lord… with all of our heart, soul, mind and strength.

 And as for me, I do not plan to be a statistic like those men referenced in the above quote by Thoreau.
 Instead, I will go to my grave with my song completely sung.
 May my God get all of the glory, even if I sing out of tune.